Vitocuc/Group7/README.md

 #### a.
 LPUART for Debugging

 The `Lpuart_Uart_Ip` driver is used to initialize and control the simulated serial port.
 In our project, its sole purpose is to provide a debug channel.
 The `print()` function uses it to send status messages from the microcontroller to the QEMU console, allowing us to monitor the application's behavior in real-time.
+`UART_send_byte`, transmits a single byte of data over a UART interface.

+It serves as a simplified wrapper for a more complex driver function, Lpuart_Uart_Ip_SyncSend.
+When called, it passes the following parameters to the driver:

+    UART_LPUART_INTERNAL_CHANNEL: A constant that specifies which LPUART hardware peripheral to use.

+    &byte: A pointer to the single byte of data that needs to be sent.

+    1: The number of bytes to transmit.

+    100: A timeout value (likely in milliseconds) that the function will wait for the transmission to complete before failing.

 #### b.
 The Virtual SPI System: Master and Slave